joakimk/minimapper/README.md

 ## Apps using minimapper

-* The deploy status app that minimapper was extracted from [https://github.com/joakimk/deployer](https://github.com/joakimk/deployer)
+* The deploy status app that minimapper was extracted from: [https://github.com/joakimk/deployer](https://github.com/joakimk/deployer)

 ## Running the tests